fungenomics/CoRAL/README.md

 The pipeline is automated and running it does not require prior knowledge of machine learning or coding in either R or Python.
 We provide an apptainer image which has all the necessary dependencies installed.
 The pipeline features parallelization options through snakemake, which allows the user to utilize available computational resources on HPC clusters.

 CoRAL can be run in different modes.
 The **training mode** takes labeled reference data and outputs models that can be used to map the labels to the query data.
 The **annotation mode** takes the references data set and query data, and performs training of models and mapping in the query data.
-If the **training mode** has previously been run the annotation workflow takes the trained models and just the query data.
+If the **training mode** has previously been run the annotation pipeline takes the trained models and just the query data.
 The **cross validation mode** takes the reference and performs a N fold cross validation.
 The results of the cross validation can be used to weight the consensus in the **annotation mode** by tool performance in that particular reference data set.

 # :orange_book: Tutorial